elucian/bee/syntax/structure.md

 ```

 ## System Variable
-There are several predefined constants that program will provide for dealing with environment variables.
-System constants are using uppercase letters and "$" prefix.
-System variables can be used to locate project component files.
+There are several predefined variables available in Bee.
+System variables are using "$" prefix.
+These variables can be used to locate project files.
+You can define new system variables at the beginning of each module.

 The location where the Bee is installed is $bee_home.
 Bee library folder is $bee_lib.
 These variables are created by Bee run-time environment.
 It can be the virtual machine or the compiled program itself.